bentheax/pickaxe-me-site/README.md

-# pickaxe.me
+# ben.axnick.com.au

-The main site.
-I'll start it out as a static blog type thing and see where it goes from there.
-That means this is a:
+My website with very minimal content.
+Primarily exists as proof that I can, in fact, maintain a website.

 - S3 bucket
 - CloudFront Distribution
 - Jekyll build configuration
-- Site source using a template (what can I say?
-FE dev isn't my strength)
+- Minimal content using a template

 ## Status